 Women May Need Additional Treatment for Related Issues

 In general, women are more likely to experience trauma, abuse, and other factors that influence recovery.
 Part of the treatment process may involve addressing these issues and any co-occurring disorders that exist.

 Recognizing the signs of substance abuse and addiction is an essential step to healing.
 In the case of women and addiction, it may not always be easy to notice the problem.
 Women may hide these behaviors to remain stable for their family members.
 They also may merely pass these issues off as being a result of day to day stress.
 The critical thing to realize is that help is available.

 The Importance of Professional Rehabilitation

 For the majority of women dealing with the complexities of drug abuse and addiction, professional substance abuse treatment is necessary for a proper recovery.
-The Willows is a residential rehab center designed to meet the unique needs of women when it comes to drug addiction treatment.
+The Willows is a rehab center designed to meet the unique needs of women when it comes to drug addiction treatment.
 Offering a female-only setting, women can get the help they need in a caring and sympathetic environment.